-Lufthansa cancels 876 flights on Wednesday due to pilots' strike
+Pilot strike forces Lufthansa to cancel hundreds of flights on Wednesday and Thursday

-FRANKFURT Lufthansa (LHAG.DE) said it was seeking a temporary injunction on Tuesday to avert a strike after cancelling nearly a third of its flights on Wednesday due to a planned 24-hour work stoppage then by its pilots.
+FRANKFURT Lufthansa (LHAG.DE) has canceled hundreds of flights scheduled for Wednesday and will also be forced to ground planes on Thursday as its pilots plan a 48-hour walkout, the latest threat of disruption to its operations in a long-running pay dispute.

+The pilot union said in a statement that all of Lufthansa's short and long-haul flights out of Germany will be affected by the continued industrial action, planned to run until 2259 GMT on Thursday.

-The cancellations are the latest disruption to Lufthansa's operations in a long-running pay dispute and the airline said that 876 out of roughly 3,000 flights scheduled for Wednesday have been canceled, affecting about 100,000 passengers.
+The strike is the 14th to hit the airline in its row with the Vereinigung Cockpit (VC) union and the airline said it has canceled 876 of roughly 3,000 flights scheduled for Wednesday, affecting about 100,000 passengers.

-The labor court in Frankfurt said a hearing on Lufthansa's injunction request was scheduled for 9 a.m.
-ET on Tuesday.
+Lufthansa was seeking to prevent the strike going ahead late on Tuesday after a Frankfurt labor court earlier rejected its application for an injunction.

+But a judge at the Hesse state labor court rejected the company's appeal and said the strike may go ahead, adding that the labor dispute was too complex to be properly dealt with in the form of an expedited injunction.

-The planned strike, the 14th to hit the airline in its dispute with the Vereinigung Cockpit (VC) union, will run from midnight and affect short-haul and long-haul flights departing from German airports.
+The planned Wednesday strike will run from midnight and affect short-haul and long-haul flights departing from German airports.

 Flights by Lufthansa's other airlines including Germanwings, Eurowings, Austrian Airlines, SWISS and Brussels Airlines, are not affected by the pilots' strike, Lufthansa said.

-Austrian and SWISS are checking whether they can use larger aircraft to increase the amount of passengers they can take.
-For example, the group plans to use a widebody 777 on the Vienna-Frankfurt route, it said.
+Austrian and SWISS are checking whether they can use larger aircraft to increase the number of passengers they can take.
+For example, the group plans to use a widebody Boeing 777 on the Vienna-Frankfurt route, it said.

-However, budget airline Eurowings canceled more than 60 flights on Tuesday due to a separate strike by some cabin crew in a pay dispute between management and the Verdi labor union.
+However, budget airline Eurowings canceled around 60 flights on Tuesday due to a strike by some cabin crew in a separate pay dispute between management and the Verdi labor union.

-That walkout started at Duessseldorf and Hamburg airports at 5 am local time (11 p.m.
-ET) and is due to last until 8 pm.

 Pay talks between Lufthansa and VC broke down this month, and the pilots have rejected calls by Lufthansa for the dispute to be taken to a mediator.